+- (a) A licensed laboratory shall maintain ISO/IEC 17025 accreditation for the testing of the following:

+- (1) Cannabinoids;

+- (2) Heavy metals;

+- (3) Microbial impurities;

+- (4) Mycotoxins;

-(a) A licensed laboratory shall maintain ISO/IEC 17025 accreditation for the testing of th following: (1) Cannabinoids; (2) Heavy metals; (3) Microbial impurities; (4) Mycotoxins; (5) Residual pesticides; (6) Residual solvents and processing chemicals; and (7) If tested, terpenoids. (b) Each testing laboratory licensed premises shall have ISO/IEC 17025 accreditation. (c) A licensed laboratory shall retain, and make available to the Bureau upon request, all records associated with the licensee's ISO/IEC 17025 certificate of accreditation.
+- (5) Residual pesticides;

+- (6) Residual solvents and processing chemicals; and

+- (7) If tested, terpenoids.

+- (b) Each testing laboratory licensed premises shall have ISO/IEC 17025 accreditation.

+- (c) A licensed laboratory shall retain, and make available to the Bureau upon request, all records associated with the licensee's ISO/IEC 17025 certificate of accreditation.

 Authority: Section 26013, Business and Professions Code.
-Reference: Sections 26012 and 26100, Business and Professions Code. · and 26100, Business and Professions Code. and 26100, Business and Professions Code. § 5702.
+Reference: Sections 26012 and 26100, Business and Professions Code.

+§ 5702.
 Laboratory License Application.
-In addition to the information required in section 5002 of this division, an application for a and 26100, Business and Professions Code. § 5702.
-Laboratory License Application.
-In addition to the information required in section 5002 of this division, an application for a testing laboratory license includes the following: (a) A valid certificate of accreditation, issued by an accreditation body, that attests to the laboratory's competence to perform testing, including all the required analytes for the and 26100, Business and Professions Code. § 5702.
-Laboratory License Application.
-In addition to the information required in section 5002 of this division, an application for a testing laboratory license includes the following: (a) A valid certificate of accreditation, issued by an accreditation body, that attests to the laboratory's competence to perform testing, including all the required analytes for the following test methods: and 26100, Business and Professions Code. § 5702.
-Laboratory License Application.
-In addition to the information required in section 5002 of this division, an application for a testing laboratory license includes the following: (a) A valid certificate of accreditation, issued by an accreditation body, that attests to the laboratory's competence to perform testing, including all the required analytes for the following test methods: (1) Cannabinoids; and 26100, Business and Professions Code. § 5702.
-Laboratory License Application.
-In addition to the information required in section 5002 of this division, an application for a testing laboratory license includes the following: (a) A valid certificate of accreditation, issued by an accreditation body, that attests to the laboratory's competence to perform testing, including all the required analytes for the following test methods: (1) Cannabinoids; (2) Heavy metals;

-- (1) Cannabinoids; (2) Foreign material; (3) Heavy metals; (4) Microbial impurities; (5) Moisture content and water activity; (6) Mycotoxins; (7) Residual pesticides; (8) Residual solvents and processing chemicals; and (9) If tested, terpenoids. (c) Method validation reports for the following testing methods: (1) Cannabinoids; (2) Heavy metals; (3) Microbial impurities; (4) Water activity; (5) Mycotoxins; (6) Residual pesticides; (7) Residual solvents; and processing chemicals; and (8) If tested, terpenoids. (d) Standard operating procedures for the sampling of cannabis goods.
+In addition to the information required in section 5002 of this division, an application for a testing laboratory license includes the following:

+- (a) A valid certificate of accreditation, issued by an accreditation body, that attests to the laboratory's competence to perform testing, including all the required analytes for the following test methods:

+- (1) Cannabinoids;

+- (2) Heavy metals;

+- (3) Microbial impurities;

+- (4) Mycotoxins;

+- (5) Residual pesticides;

+- (6) Residual solvents and processing chemicals; and

+- (7) If tested, terpenoids.

+- (b) Standard operating procedures for the following testing methods:

+- (1) Cannabinoids;

+- (2) Foreign material;

+- (3) Heavy metals;

+- (4) Microbial impurities;

+- (5) Moisture content and water activity;

+- (6) Mycotoxins;

+- (7) Residual pesticides;

+- (8) Residual solvents and processing chemicals; and

+- (9) If tested, terpenoids.

+- (c) Method validation reports for the following testing methods:

+- (1) Cannabinoids;

+- (2) Heavy metals;

+- (3) Microbial impurities;

+- (4) Water activity;

+- (5) Mycotoxins;

+- (6) Residual pesticides;

+- (7) Residual solvents; and processing chemicals; and

+- (8) If tested, terpenoids.

+- (d) Standard operating procedures for the sampling of cannabis goods.

 Authority: Section 26013, Business and Professions Code.
-Reference: Sections 26012, 26050, 26055, 26102 and 26104, Business and Professions Code. § 5703.
-Interim Testing Laboratory License. (a) An applicant may apply for an interim license prior to receiving ISO/IEC 17025 accreditation provided that the applicant meets all other licensure requirements for a testing laboratory and submits to the Bureau an application in compliance with section 5002 of this division and an attestation that the applicant has or intends to seek ISO/IEC 17025 accreditation for all testing - (b) An interim testing laboratory license shall be valid for 12 months.
-The annual license fee for an interim license shall be determined pursuant to the requirements in section 5014 of this division for determining the annual license fee for a testing laboratory license.
+Reference: Sections 26012, 26050, 26055, 26102 and 26104, Business and Professions Code.

+§ 5703.
+Interim Testing Laboratory License.

+- (a) An applicant may apply for an interim license prior to receiving ISO/IEC 17025 accreditation provided that the applicant meets all other licensure requirements for a testing laboratory and submits to the Bureau an application in compliance with section 5002 of this division and an attestation that the applicant has or intends to seek ISO/IEC 17025 accreditation for all testing methods required by this division. - (b) An interim testing laboratory license shall be valid for 12 months.
+The annual license fee for an interim license shall be determined pursuant to the requirements in section 5014 of this division for determining the annual license fee for a testing laboratory license. - (c) To timely renew an interim license, a completed license renewal form and the annual renewal license fee pursuant to section 5014 of this division shall be received by the Bureau from the licensee no earlier than 60 calendar days before the expiration of the license and no later than